tmehyar/SitecoreRedirect/README.md

-Simple redirect module for the Sitecore 9 and Sitecore 8.
+Simple redirect module for the Sitecore !0.4.
 It has the following options for the redirect
 <ol>
 	<li>Sitecore Internal Items Redirect</li>
 	<li>Regex Options</li>